pateldhaval714/pateldhaval714/README.md

 I am a recent graduate with 3+ years of Data Engineering / Analytical experience, proficient in optimizing database performances, automating ETL workflows, developing visualizations and implementing scalable data solutions

-*   🌱 I’m currently learning Software Engineering concepts and how it can be used in real-life scenarios
+*   🌱 I’m currently learning Data Engineering concepts and how it can be used in real-life scenarios
 *   👯 I’m looking to collaborate with teams with full-time opportunities
 *   💬 Ask me about Cricket, Football, and Software we will talk for hours
 *   🤔 Fun fact: Around 2.5 quintillion bytes worth of data is generated each day